 Use this space to provide any further information about your pupil premium strategy.
-For example, about your strategy planning, implementation and evaluation, or other activity that you are delivering to support disadvantaged pupils that is not dependent on pupil premium funding.
+For example, about your strategy planning, implementation and evaluation, or other activity that you are delivering to support pupils identified as disadvantaged that is not dependent on pupil premium funding.